 10,000 years of nature, settlement, sacrifice, immigration & inspiration all in 75 minutes.

-Music: Portland’s exceptional music community will anchor the original music composed Mike Romanyshyn, who will also be MaineUSA’s music director for the live band with accordion, trumpet, drums, fiddle, and oud.
-The music mix will be eclectic, ethnically & stylistically, tight, silly, somber, woozy, intimate, celebratory.
-Irish, Franco, Somali, Burundi, Wabanaki, Iraqi, Mexican, Vietnamese, and African American.
+Music: Portland’s exceptional music community will anchor the original music composed by Mike Romanyshyn, MAINEUSA’s music director for the “Not So Perfect Orchestra” a live band with accordion, trumpet, drums, fiddle, oud, and Sudanese and Wabanaki drummers.
+An eclectic mix ethnically & stylistically, tight, silly, somber, woozy, intimate, celebratory with elements of the many cultures that have and now make southern Maine their home.

 Toy Theaters: Some stories will be told through Crankies (visual art on a large scroll of paper that is manually ‘cranked’ from one spool to the other).
 Idea is to have multiple, unique toy theaters carried on & off stage, placed each time, at the end of every aisle and connected by a rope used by a mosquito puppet.
 Each tells a similar story with varying perspectives.
 The work of musician & visual artist Daniel Minter will take us epoch-to-epoch.

 Projections: The tent’s ceiling and stage side will become projection surfaces.
 Audience programs will have a printed metallic sardine with which they collectively create a ‘program’ dance that swims, turns, rises, and dives in the theater lights.

 Location: Performances will be in a circus tent that seats 400 to 500, located at Bug Light Park in South Portland, Maine.
 The location is gifted for 5 weeks by the City of South Portland.
 The park is where the Fore River meets Casco Bay, offering a lighthouse, parking, a dock with water access, and beautiful views of Casco Bay, the Fore River and Portland, Maine.